Biden to call for 3-month suspension of gas and diesel taxes - KESQ

 Associated Press

 WASHINGTON (AP) — President Joe Biden is preparing to call on Congress to suspend the federal gasoline and diesel taxes for three months.
-It’s a move meant to ease financial pressures at the pump that also reveals the political toxicity of high gas prices in an election year.
+It’s meant to ease financial pressures at the pump and reveals the political toxicity of high gas prices in an election year.
 Administration officials say Biden wants to suspend the 18.4 cents-a-gallon tax on gas and 24.4 cents-a-gallon on diesel fuel.
 If the gas savings were fully passed along to consumers, people would save roughly 3.6% at the pump.
 Prices are averaging about $5 a gallon nationwide.
 Lawmakers in both parties have been skeptical of the idea.
+The Democratic president also wants states to suspend their own gas taxes or provide similar relief.